Space Relations: Reception

 Another flaw of the novel is its depiction of Craig as a poet.
 The prose of the novel is interrupted by the character's poetic compositions, including a number of sonnets.
 The reviewer sees this as a failed attempt to add depth to the character, and finds these interruptions to be irritating.

 The novel was described in a Vice article as "both comically amoral and insufferably pretentious.
 To be fair, these traits were common in 1970s sci-fi."
 Becky Ferreira has described the novel as "highly unsettling", due to its depiction of rape of enslaved people, particularly teenage girls, and other coercive sex acts.
 The sex acts described are performed "for the dual purposes of entertainment and controlled procreation".
 Ferreira found disgusting the novel's fixation on the sexualization of adolescents.
 She notes that the adult characters are subjected to infantilization.
 The novel's dialogue includes "casually unsettling observations".
-She cites as an example a character remarking that pederasty lacks in "aesthetic appeal".
-She views the novel as sexualizing minors and fetishizing rape, but notes that such elements were normalized in science fiction.
+She cites as an example a character remarking that pederasty lacks "aesthetic appeal".
+She views the novel as sexualizing minors and fetishizing rape.

-Space Relations saw increased public attention after Barr's former employee Jeffrey Epstein died in a jail cell.
-Reportedly "conspiratorial corners of the internet" have seen similarities between the violent sexual depictions in Space Relations and Epstein's alleged sex trafficking activities and obsessions.
+Space Relations saw increased public attention after Jeffrey Epstein, Barr's former employee, who he hired without teaching credential at a high school, died in jail, due to the similarities between the violent sexual depictions in Space Relations and Epstein's sex trafficking activities and obsessions, along with the crimes of his associate Ghislaine Maxwell.
 Sellers of the novel on eBay explicitly advertise its connection to Epstein in their descriptions of it.
-Ferreira notes that the connections between Donald Barr and Jeffrey Epstein are "flimsy", and dismisses any connection between the novel and Epstein's crimes as speculative.

 It was also included as a key plot point in the season 4 finale of the legal drama The Good Fight.